Reviews of the Best and Worst Drawing Papers With Examples

 This paper works very well for portraits, landscapes, and other situations where the texture can add interest to the drawing.
 Additionally, it comes in several light pastel colors that work well with graphite.

-Even though this paper is tempting in many ways, please be aware that the texture will show up in photographs and scans of the piece which can be a problem if the illustration is to be used for publication.
+Even though this paper is great in many ways, please be aware that the texture will show up in photographs and scans of the piece which can be a problem if the illustration is to be used for publication.
+However, for work to be displayed, it’s beautiful.

 Strathmore 400 Series Medium Surface Drawing Paper